 The main reasons to visit Zanzibar are its stunning beaches, perfect weather, luxurious accommodation, coral diving and food and culture of complex and inspiring Stone Town.
-On this map, we dotted the best spots for your upcoming holiday.
+On this Zanzibar Map, we've highlighted the best spots for your upcoming holiday.

-In Stone Town, you will find some of the major sites, including the Old Fort a huge bastioned building dating back to the very beginning of the 18th century.
-Sadly no longer operational as intended, the Hamani Persian Baths were the first public baths in Zanzibar.
+As you'll see on the Zanzibar Map, Stone Town is located on the western part of the island.
+In Stone Town, you will find some of the major sites, including the Old Fort - a huge bastioned building dating back to the very beginning of the 18th century.
+Sadly no longer operational as intended, the Hamamni Persian Baths were the first public baths in Zanzibar.

 Various ruins around town represent now destroyed a number of previously grand palatial buildings including Maruhubi Palace and Mtoni Palace.

-The town has a few beautiful mosques, and the Misikiti was Balnara or Malindi Minaret Mosque is the queen of them all.
+The town has a few beautiful mosques, like the Misikiti, Balnara or Malindi Minaret Mosque, which is the queen of them all.
 It is the oldest mosque in town.
 Ijumaa Mosque is another beautiful example of Islamic architecture on the island, but in order to visit you might need to be appropriately dressed and ask for permission first.